attilammagyar/ai-cat/README.md

 It's intended to solve my complaints against existing solutions:

-1. I'm not a fan of digital feudalism and the subscription based economy, and I avoid it like the plague.
-Prepaid API credits are somewhat closer to my heart.
+1. I'm not a fan of digital feudalism and the renting or subscription based economy, and I avoid it like the plague.
+Prepaid API credits and pay-as-you-go are somewhat closer to my heart.

 2. GUIs and agents: limited to no control over model selection, system prompt, etc.